the Next Batch

 Everything you’ll find here is shared through the perspective and experiences of a flavor-pioneering bean to bar craft chocolate maker.

 Which is to say, I’m not writing here because I want to sell chocolate making equipment, or cocoa beans.
 I’m not a chocolatier teaching from inside a million-dollar kitchen or T.V. studio.
-I’m writing through the perspective of a small batch bean to bar maker who defied the odds, made chocolate that made a lot of people very happy, and grew her chocolate business amidst the craft chocolate giants.
+I’m writing from inside the real life of a small batch bean to bar maker who defied the odds, made chocolate that made a lot of people very happy, and grew her chocolate business amidst the craft chocolate giants.

-I am dedicated to the craft of making small-scaled, hands-on, bean to bar chocolate.
-If you’re looking for factory processes and equipment bigger than a Shetland pony, I’m probably not your gal.
+I am dedicated to the craft of making small-scaled, hands-on, bean to bar chocolate, so if you’re looking for factory processes and equipment bigger than a Shetland pony, I’m probably not your gal.

 If you’re looking to deepen your understanding of crafting bean to bar, guidance for exploring beyond the boundaries of flavor expectations, insights from inside the real-life messy parts of making chocolate, welcome.